techgnosis/tanzu-gitops/README.md

 Your app is defined entirely in [Kubernetes manifests](https://github.com/techgnosis/deploy-petclinic). `kapp` is used to deploy those manifests as part of a Concourse pipeline.

-### PetClinic
+### spring-petclinic
-PetClinic is a good example of a Spring Boot app.
-Use Flux to monitor the [PetClinic K8s manifests](https://github.com/techgnosis/petclinic) and deploy them
+[spring-petclinic](https://github.com/techgnosis/spring-petclinic) is a good canonical example of a Spring Boot app.

+### MySQL
+spring-petclinic can use an external MySQL instance instead of its own in-memory DB.

 ### Tips to make life easier
 1. I used Ubuntu instead of Alpine for the Concourse Helper image. musl behaves strangely sometimes.
 I was unable to run a particular Golang binary in Alpine.